 Prepare data for MOSClip analysis

 Now we are almost ready to run a two-class analysis with MOSClip!
-First of all, we can load necessary libraries and the pre-processed ovarian cancer datasets that we downloaded from TCGA in the previous tutorials.
-We will also set a seed, in order to have reproducible results in case of future repetition of the analysis, and we will create a directory where we will save all the results generated by this tutorial.
+First of all, we can load the necessary libraries and the pre-processed ovarian cancer datasets that we downloaded from TCGA in the previous tutorials.
+We also set a seed, in order to have reproducible results in case of future repetition of this analysis, and we create a directory where we will save all the results generated by this tutorial.

 library(org.Hs.eg.db)